MatMasIt/notesArchive/latest/Inglese/2021/aprile/venerdì_30/08_54_00/appunti.md

 Line 34

-Robinson does not allow Friday to mai
+Robinson does not allow Friday to maintain his habits

+He was completely nude, but Robinson does not allow this

+F
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzMTc0MzA3NiwtMTE3MTkyNzk4MSwtMT
+eyJoaXN0b3J5IjpbLTcyOTAzODM0OSwtMTE3MTkyNzk4MSwtMT
 YyOTE4Njg5MSwxMDg2MjkxMTU5LDE5NTQ1NTEwNTFdfQ==
 -->